 In 1888, his colleague, Heinrich Wilhelm Gottfried von Waldeyer-Hartz continued studying the stained thread-like structures involved in cell division and named them chromosomes.

 * Later studies allowed for the discovery and identification of the structure, composition as well as functions of chromosomes etc. For instance, in the early 1900s, an American biologist from the University of Columbia confirmed the presence of inherited factors in the chromosomes of Drosophila melanogaster in addition to discovering inherited diseases.

-Chromosomes are contained within the nucleus in eukaryotic cells, but can also be found in some of the other organelles such as mitochondria (where DNA is packed into a small circular chromosome).
 In prokaryotes (e.g. bacteria), on the other hand, chromosomes form the nucleoid that is located in the cytoplasm given that these organisms do not have a membrane-bound nucleus.